 Letters should be solicited from individuals who have firsthand knowledge of your mathematical ability and background.

 The online application system automatically sends an emailed request for recommendation.
 Mailed recommendations should be sent only in the event that a recommender does not have access to email.
 Mailed letters should be accompanied with the following signed form: Recommendation Form

 Applicants may submit GRE general and subject exam scores.

 GRE test scores are reported directly to the university (institution code 004586, use department code 0000) if you list us as a recipient with the ETS.
 Scores should be sent so that they will arrive before the January 1st deadline.

 - We can accept photocopies or PDF copies of GRE reports; but if there is any concern about score validity, we reserve the right to request official scores.

 For International Students only:

-Note: The Graduate School's English proficiency requirements for admission are listed here: English proficiency requirements.
-International students seeking a graduate teaching assistantship should have a TOEFL score above 95 with a subscore of at least 22 on the Speaking section.
+Note: The Graduate School's English proficiency requirements for admission are listed here: English proficiency requirements, with particular requirements concerning GTAs.